 You can find out more in our FAQ document.

-Questions about RCF should be directed to Claire Owen
+Questions about RCF policy should be directed to Claire Owen

 Deputy Manager, Research Finance Policy, Department of Health and Social Care